JimDesu/basis-lang/spec.md

 - The lexer distinguishes type-name tokens from value-identifier tokens at lex time (per A.3).
 - Type-name resolution searches the same scope chain but matches against type declarations only.
-- A type name in type-syntax position (after a `:` in a type expression, or before `::` in a method call) resolves to a `.class`, `.domain`, `.record`, `.union`, `.object`, `.variant`, `.alias`, `.enum`, or `.msg` declaration.
+- A type name in type-syntax position (after a `:` in a type expression, or before `::` in a method call) resolves to a `.concept`, `.domain`, `.record`, `.union`, `.object`, `.variant`, `.alias`, `.enum`, or `.msg` declaration.

 Module-qualified type names `Module::TypeName` route through the imported-module's namespace per &sect;2.4 / Appendix H.2.

-**Witness names and families.** Witness heads and applied members inhabit the type-name space with declaration kind *witness* (declaration kinds already distinguish classes from layout-bearing types; witnesses add one kind, resolved by the same machinery).
+**Witness names and families.** Witness heads and applied members inhabit the type-name space with declaration kind *witness* (declaration kinds already distinguish concepts from layout-bearing types; witnesses add one kind, resolved by the same machinery).
 A family is keyed by its head within its owning module; members are keyed `(head, subject)`; the applied form `Head[Subject]` is itself resolvable, the one construct where an applied form is a declared inhabitant alongside its head (&sect;9.4).
 Duplicate enforcement is per that keying: duplicate heads (head-only) or duplicate `(head, subject)` pairs in one module are G.3 errors; distinct subjects under one head accrete the family.
 Cross-module coverage collisions between qualified-head extensions are *not* name-resolution errors &mdash; they surface lazily at contested resolution (Appendix H.5).

-**Kind expectations by position.** Each accepting position demands specific kinds, with a kind-specific diagnostic otherwise ("`ChronoOrd` names a record, not a witness"): the `.witness` class slot, binding-clause LHS, class bounds, and `.class` parent lists demand *class*; binding-clause RHS, type-bracket clause RHS, and `-<` witness targets demand *witness* (family, member, or single-character variable); `.using`/`.profile` entries demand *witness or profile* &mdash; never class (cross-class method-name resolution is &sect;9.16's domain, not selection's); the concept-body bare-head item demands *witness family*; and the method-prefix parenthesized position (&sect;9.16) admits *class or witness*, disambiguated purely by what the name resolves to &mdash; one name, one declaration, one kind, so no preference rule exists or is needed.
+**Kind expectations by position.** Each accepting position demands specific kinds, with a kind-specific diagnostic otherwise ("`ChronoOrd` names a record, not a witness"): the `.witness` concept slot, binding-clause LHS, concept bounds, and `.concept` parent lists demand *concept*; binding-clause RHS, type-bracket clause RHS, and `-<` witness targets demand *witness* (family, member, or single-character variable); `.using`/`.profile` entries demand *witness or profile* &mdash; never concept (cross-concept method-name resolution is &sect;9.16's domain, not selection's); the concept-body bare-head item demands *witness family*; and the method-prefix parenthesized position (&sect;9.16) admits *concept or witness*, disambiguated purely by what the name resolves to &mdash; one name, one declaration, one kind, so no preference rule exists or is needed.

-### G.6 Class-Name Resolution
+### G.6 Concept-Name Resolution

-Class names are type names with the additional admittance at parameter positions for the `(T:Class)` constraint form (&sect;9.9) and as standalone parameter types for the existential class-typed-parameter form (Case B of &sect;9.9):
+Concept names are type names with the additional admittance at parameter positions for the `(T:Concept)` constraint form (&sect;9.9) and as standalone parameter types for the existential concept-typed-parameter form (Case B of &sect;9.9):

-- In a `(T:C)` constraint, `C` resolves as a type name to a `.class` declaration.
+- In a `(T:C)` constraint, `C` resolves as a type name to a `.concept` declaration.
-- As a parameter type (without constraint), a class name `C` resolves as a type name; the parameter's runtime representation is the three-word slot (Case B per &sect;9.9, F.10).
+- As a parameter type (without constraint), a concept name `C` resolves as a type name; the parameter's runtime representation is the three-word slot (Case B per &sect;9.9, F.10).

-The class-name namespace is shared with the type-name namespace &mdash; a name like `Showable` is both a type expression and a class.
-Distinguishing class declarations from non-class type declarations is by checking the declaration kind at the resolution site.
+The concept-name namespace is shared with the type-name namespace &mdash; a name like `Showable` is both a type expression and a concept.
+Distinguishing concept declarations from non-concept type declarations is by checking the declaration kind at the resolution site.

 ### G.7 Method-Name Resolution Under `::`

 The `::` operator is the scope operator; its four roles are catalogued in &sect;9.6.
 This section covers only *name resolution* under `::` &mdash; how a name to the right is resolved, and how ambiguity is handled &mdash; which depends on the LHS:

-- **Object/class-typed receiver.** `obj :: methodName` resolves `methodName` in the namespace of the class(es) `obj`'s type is a member of.
-If multiple classes contain a method of this name, the bare call is ambiguous; the user disambiguates *at the dispatch* with the method-prefix parenthesized form &mdash; `obj :: (ClassName :: methodName): ...` or `obj :: (WitnessName :: methodName): ...`, kind-resolved (&sect;9.16, G.5) &mdash; or reifies a specific class's method as a value with `{ClassName :: methodName}` (G.8).
+- **Object/concept-typed receiver.** `obj :: methodName` resolves `methodName` in the namespace of the concept(es) `obj`'s type is a member of.
+If multiple concepts contain a method of this name, the bare call is ambiguous; the user disambiguates *at the dispatch* with the method-prefix parenthesized form &mdash; `obj :: (ConceptName :: methodName): ...` or `obj :: (WitnessName :: methodName): ...`, kind-resolved (&sect;9.16, G.5) &mdash; or reifies a specific concept's method as a value with `{ConceptName :: methodName}` (G.8).

-- **Type prefix.** `TypeName :: identifier` resolves identifier as a static member of `TypeName` (e.g., a class method declared via `.cmd ClassName :: methodName: ...` form).
+- **Type prefix.** `TypeName :: identifier` resolves identifier as a static member of `TypeName` (e.g., a concept method declared via `.cmd ConceptName :: methodName: ...` form).
 In &sect;9.4 this is the top-level form for a subject's methods.

 - **Module prefix.** `ModuleName :: TypeName` (or `ModuleName :: identifier`) resolves through the imported-module's namespace.